 What are the computing and internet access specifications?

-I tried to register for a web class.
+I tried to register for an online class.
 How do I know that I am successfully registered?

 You can verify your registration through online registration, MyPCC, or by calling the Registration Helpline at 971-722-8888.

-Do web classes require me to come to campus?
+Do online classes require me to come to campus?

-Some web classes have required on-campus orientations.
+Some online classes have required on-campus activities.
 Some classes may require you to come to campus for exams; others may have lab sessions that you need to attend.
 See the course information page (CIP) for your individual class for this information.
 To find the CIP, go to the class schedule, and click on the name of your class.

 Most web classes have online exams.
 If your class should happen to have an exam on campus and you cannot come to the exam, discuss the situation with your instructor.